Grade level: 6th, but you could easily modify this to work with younger or older students

 Instructional plan (for one 80-minute block)

 What is a primary source?
 What’s a secondary source?

 What is the value of primary sources?
 What can they show us that we can’t get from a secondary source?

 What are some types of primary sources?

-First, we will work as a whole class on a modeling activity using a photo from 1950s Soviet Russia.
+First, we will work as a whole class on a modeling activity using a photo from 1950s Soviet Russia (for the tie-in to Breaking Stalin’s Nose).
 Students will receive a copy of this photograph at their tables and we’ll project it on the board, then as a whole class, we will discuss the photograph and complete a graphic organizer.

-Students look at photo for 60 seconds, noting everything they can.
+Students look at the photo for 60 seconds, noting everything they can.